Religion in Lebanon

-Saint George Maronite Cathedral and the Mohammad Al-Amin Mosque, Beirut.
+Saint George Maronite Cathedral and the Mohammad Al-Amin Mosque in the capital Beirut.

-View of the Saint George Greek Orthodox Cathedral in Beirut.
+Religion in Lebanon is characterized by a diversity of religious beliefs and practices.
+The main religious groups in the country are Shia Muslims, Sunni Muslims, Roman Catholic Christians (Maronites, Melkites, etc.), Greek Orthodox Christians and Druze.

-Lebanon is an eastern Mediterranean country that has the most religiously diverse society within the Middle East, recognizing 18 religious sects.
-The recognized religions are Islam (Sunni, Shia, Alawites, and Isma'ili), Druze, Christianity (the Maronite Church, the Greek Orthodox Church, the Melkite Greek Catholic Church, evangelical Protestantism, the Armenian Apostolic Church, the Armenian Catholic Church, the Latin Church, the Syriac Catholic Church, the Syriac Orthodox Church, the Assyrian Church of the East, the Chaldean Catholic Church, the Coptic Orthodox Church) and Judaism.
+Lebanon officially recognizes 18 religious communities or sects: Islam (Sunni, Shia, Alawites, and Isma'ili), Druze, Christianity (the Maronite Church, the Greek Orthodox Church, the Melkite Greek Catholic Church, evangelical Protestantism, the Armenian Apostolic Church, the Armenian Catholic Church, the Latin Church, the Syriac Catholic Church, the Syriac Orthodox Church, the Assyrian Church of the East, the Chaldean Catholic Church, the Coptic Orthodox Church) and Judaism.

-Lebanon differs from other Middle East countries where Muslims have become the majority after It somewhat resembles Bosnia-Herzegovina and Albania, two countries in Southeast Europe with a diverse mix of Muslims and Christians that each make up a large proportion of the country's population.
-Christians were once a majority inside Lebanon and are still an overwhelming majority in the diaspora, which consists of nearly 14 million people.

-Besides Lebanese citizens in Lebanon, a large proportion of people in the country are refugees, accounting for approximately 2 million people out of a bit over 6 million in 2017, which affects statistics.
-The refugees, who mostly are of Syrian or Palestinian origin, are predominantly Sunni Muslim, but include Christians and Shia Muslims.
+Statistics quoted in 2023 indicate that 32.2% are Shia, 31.2% are Sunni, 16.0% are Maronite, 7.6% are Greek Orthodox, 5.5% are Druze.
+The rest belong to other smaller Muslim and Christian denominations.
+Besides Lebanese citizens in Lebanon, a large proportion of the country's population are displaced refugees, accounting for 2 million out of 6 million in 2024.
+The refugees, who are mostly of Syrian or Palestinian origin, are predominantly Sunni Muslims, but include Christians and Shia Muslims.

+Lebanon differs from other Middle East countries in that Muslims have become the majority more recently, after the Lebanese Civil War.
+Christians were once a majority inside Lebanon and are still an overwhelming majority in the Lebanese diaspora, which consists of nearly 14 million people.

 Under the National Pact, the president of Lebanon must be a Maronite Christian, the prime minister a Sunni Muslim, and the speaker of parliament a Shia Muslim.

 Population by religious affiliation

+1895 estimate and 1913 census in Mount Lebanon

+Current religious groups in Lebanon, with the boundaries of Mount Lebanon marked with a dotted line.

+Two Lebanese Christians from Zahlé and Zgharta, and one Druze from Chouf in 1873.

+An estimate and census were made in Mount Lebanon during Ottoman rule, the main Christian-majority territory in present-day Lebanon.
+These were after the 1860 civil conflict in Mount Lebanon and Damascus but before the Great Famine of Mount Lebanon during World War I, which caused the death of about 200,000 people, half the population.